Round ligament of the uterus

 - broad ligament

-- ligament of the ovary: also attaches at uterine cornu and is also an embryologic remnant of the gubernaculum
+- ovarian ligament: also attaches at uterine cornu and is also an embryologic remnant of the gubernaculum

 - Sampson's artery: runs under the round ligament and provides an anastomosis between ovarian and uterine arteries.